-The school is committed to ensuring that the recruitment and selection of all staff is conducted in a manner that is systematic, efficient, and effective and promotes equality of opportunity.
+The school is committed to safer recruitment practices that:

+- 1. ensures the recruitment and selection of all staff is conducted in a manner that is systematic, efficient, and effective and promotes equality of opportunity. - 2. deter prospective applicants who are unsuitable to work with children or young people - 3. identify and reject applicants who are unsuitable to work with children or young people